joshuadolor/ep-technical-support-challenge/README.md

 Note: User mentioned they're working from home using satellite internet, and the issue seems to happen more when their connection is slow.
 ```

+**Solution:**

+1. Root Cause: Currently we do not have an update feature for clients.
+2. Digging deeper: while we dont have an update feature for clients, we do have a create feature for clients and testing it resulted to the same outcome as reported by the user.
+3. Root Cause: There was a typo on creating a user.
+4. Proposed Solution: fix the typo on creating a user
+5. Files Modified:
+    - app/Http/Controllers/ClientsController.php
+6. Additional Findings:
+    - client creation does not include the user_id of the user creating the client
+    - Solution: update the client creation query to include the user_id of the user creating the client
+    - Files Modified:
+        - app/Http/Controllers/ClientsController.php

 ## Thank You!